 Anglers continually marvel at the spectacular leaps, strong runs, and incredible endurance of the "silver king."
 The west end of the Seven Mile Bridge, and Bahia Honda bridge are the sites of the heaviest tarpon fishing action, as well as excellent fishing from the Long Key Bridge and both the bridges at Toms Harbor.

-Offshore fishing is excellent for trolling for such Gulfstream pelagic as sailfish, dolphin fish, and wahoo.
-Marathon provides anglers with an additional bonus, the Marathon West Hump.
-Rising from depths of 1,100 feet to a peak of 480 feet, this underwater platform is a veritable dinner table in the Gulfstream for gamefish, providing an excellent spot for anglers targeting blue and white marlin, Mako shark, blackfin tuna, amberjack and a host of other fish.
+Offshore, troll for Gulfstream pelagics such as sailfish, dolphin fish, and wahoo.
+The Marathon West Hump rises from depths of 1,100 feet to a peak of 480 feet, an underwater platform that is a veritable dinner table for gamefish, like blue and white marlin, blackfin tuna, amberjack and sharks.

-Reef fishing in Marathon provides anglers with great fishing for yellowtail, mangrove, and mutton snapper, along with grouper, mackerel, and the ever-present barracuda.
+Fish the reefs and wrecks for yellowtail, mangrove, and mutton snapper, along with grouper, mackerel, and barracuda.
 With its beautiful coral reefs, Marathon also has numerous oceanside artificial reefs.
-Depths of these artificial reefs range from 25-200 feet, providing a wide variety of angling opportunities for both surface, mid-depth, and bottom dwelling species.

 Regardless of the style of fishing you prefer it's wise to hire the services of a local licensed guide who knows the area and understands the movements and feeding habits of your quarry.
-There are many charter boats and captains available for private charter.
-Marathon is also home to a number of large party boats.
-Party boat fishing offers an angler a more economical means of enjoying a day of fishing.
-One party boat runs multi day, day trips to the Dry Tortugas.
-Seldom are reservations required.
+Marathon is also home to a number of large party boats, offering anglers an economical day of fishing.